secureworks/family-of-client-ids-research/README.md

 ## Experiments

-To learn more, we brute forced combinations of refresh token grants between pairs of known first-party Microsoft OAuth applications in series of experiments.
+To learn more, we performed a series of experiments.
+In these experiments, we brute forced refresh token grants between combinations of known first-party Microsoft OAuth client applications.
+The list of first-party applications was assembled by scraping GitHub and from the enterprise applications found in our Azure AD test tenant.
 For each pair of clients, we requested the `.default` scope for a fixed list of common Azure AD and Microsoft 365 resource servers.
-The list of first-party applications was assembled by scraping GitHub and from the enterprise applications found in our Azure AD test tenant.
 After several million combinations of Microsoft client applications, the following pattern emerged in the results:

-- Out of a sample size of ~600 first-party Microsoft client applications, only 15 client applications were issued refresh tokens that were redeemable for new bearer tokens for a different client than the original access token.
+- Out of a sample size of ~600 first-party Microsoft client applications, only 15 client applications were issued refresh tokens redeemable for new bearer tokens as a different client than the original access token.
 - All 15 anomalous client applications were first-party and pre-consented in our Azure AD test tenant.
 - All 15 anomalous client applications were public clients, meaning that no additional credentials were required to obtain bearer tokens.
 - There was reciprocity between all 15 anomalous client applications; all the anomalous client applications could redeem their refresh tokens for new bearer tokens for any of the other 15 anomalous client applications.
-- The scopes authorized in the newly issued access tokens were based on the new client.
+- The scopes authorized to the newly issued access tokens were based on the new client.
 In other words, the client application and scopes from the original authorization did not matter.
-We will explore the implications of this behavior in a later section.
+We will explore the implications of this in a later section.
 - If the same user principal was invited as a B2B guest in a different Azure AD tenant, then refresh tokens issued to any of the 15 anomalous client applications for that user in Tenant A could be redeemed for other anomalous client applications in Tenant B.
 - The authorization server returned an extra field in the JSON response when issuing bearer tokens to these 15 anomalous client applications: an additional field named `foci`.
 Notice that this field is present in the examples above.